gerland-group/ORE-seq_analysis/README.md

 9. Put bam and bai files into `<Example>/data/bam`.
 Name files according to rules below.
 10. Start R and set working directory to `<Example>`
 11. `source("../RE_analysis.R")` or run `RE_analysis.R` step by step in RStudio from within `<Example>`
+12. Find desired output files and plots (see section below)

 ## Sample naming rules